-Delay/ Situation Action Outcome for Data Products Hours If weather conditions deteriorate and conditions become unsafe (e.g. approaching thunderstorm, rapid increase of water level in the wadeable stream), or the lake/river becomes too windy (>35 km hr -1) and has unsafe wave heights (>1 m) so that the boat cannot be held stationary over a sampling point while at anchor, return to shore and wait in a safe location for 30 minutes.
-If conditions improve, resume sampling, if not, discard samples, return to the Domain Support Facility and sample at another time.
-None as long as samples are collected within the pre-determined sampling window.
+Delay/ Situation Action Outcome for Data Products Hours Stream, lake, river: If weather conditions deteriorate and conditions become unsafe (e.g. approaching thunderstorm, rapid increase of stream/river water, or the lake/river becomes too windy (>35 km hr -1) and has unsafe wave heights (>1 m) so that the boat cannot be held stationary over a sampling point while at anchor, return to shore and wait in a safe location for 30 minutes.
+If conditions improve, resume None as long as samples are collected within the pre- determined sampling window.
 If waiting for favorable conditions causes sampling to occur outside of the sampling window, data may be flagged.
-5 Days If flooding occurs on or prior to the targeted sampling date in a wadeable stream (>3x median discharge for the preceding year; Clausen and Biggs 1997) or unsafe wading conditions occur (Lane and Fay 1997), wait a minimum of 5 days after water level drops below 3x median discharge and is safely None as long as samples are collected within the pre-determined sampling window.
-If waiting for flooding to diminish causes sampling to occur outside of the sampling window, data may be flagged.